dhivya-shreetha-s/room-rent-project/README.md

 Before running the project, ensure the following are installed on your system:

-Node.js (v16 or above)
+-Node.js (v16 or above)

-npm (Node Package Manager)
+-npm (Node Package Manager)

-Git
+-Git

 **Follow these steps:**

-# Step 1: Clone the repository using the project's Git URL.
+ Step 1: Clone the repository using the project's Git URL.
 ```sh
 git clone <YOUR_GIT_URL>
 ```

-# Step 2: Navigate to the project directory.
+ Step 2: Navigate to the project directory.
 ```sh
 cd <YOUR_PROJECT_NAME>
 ```

-# Step 3: Install the necessary dependencies.
+ Step 3: Install the necessary dependencies.
 ```sh
 npm i
 ```

-# Step 4: Start the development server with auto-reloading and an instant preview.
+ Step 4: Start the development server with auto-reloading and an instant preview.
 ```sh
 npm run dev
 ```